hemsdigital/COFEE-SALES/README.md

 2. The Data shows the weekday transaction from Sunday to Saturday, the trend is that Monday records the highest sales, followed by Thursday and friday respectivly.
 There was a slight fluctation on Tuesday and Wednesday.Saturday records the lowest sales.
-3. From the data, Sales are distributed throughout the early morning hours, starting from 7:06 AM to 8:17 AM.
-The high sales starts at 7.00AM and gets to it's peak at 10.00 Am.
+3. From thecdata, Sales are distributed throughout the early morning hours, starting from 7:06 AM to 8:17 AM.
+The high sales starts at 7.00AM and gets to it's peak at 10.00 Am.The Pattern is that transactions are high in the morning and less in the evening.
+4. Based on Product category, coffee is the most popular category, followed by Tea.
+They contribute greatly to the general revenue.